 – GEAR GUIDE December 2016, free with Land Rover Monthly magazine.

-We have just received a fifth review by Dan Clements, former editor of Built 2 last, the Series II Club magazine in their Autumn 2016 issue.
+We have just received a sixth review by Dan Clements, former editor of Built 2 last, the Series II Club magazine in their Autumn 2016 issue.